 You can reach Notre Dame Cathedral by metro.
 You should choose the Opera House station, which is the nearest metro station.
 After that, you can walk to the cathedral in about 3 minutes.

-Notre Dame Cathedral is centrally located in District 1 of Ho Chi Minh City, making it easily accessible by various means of transportation
+Notre Dame Cathedral is centrally located in former District 1 of Ho Chi Minh City, making it easily accessible by various means of transportation

 Don’t miss the opportunity to explore the intriguing attractions nearby the cathedral.
 These sites offer a deeper understanding of the area’s rich cultural heritage and colonial history.